Knipolegus

-Knipolegus is a genus of birds, the black tyrants, in the tyrant flycatcher family Tyrannidae.
+Knipolegus is a genus of South American birds, the black tyrants, in the tyrant flycatcher family Tyrannidae.

 The genus was erected by the German zoologist Friedrich Boie in 1826 with the blue-billed black tyrant as the type species.
 The genus name combines the Ancient Greek knips meaning "insect" and legō meaning "to pick".

 Species

 The genus contains the following 12 species: